All Products

 Resource group

-Select a scheduling resource group that has passed the connectivity test with the computing resource.
+Select a scheduling resource group that can connect to the compute engine.
 For more information, see Network connection solutions.

-2. In the parameter dialog box on the toolbar, select the created MaxCompute data source and click Run to execute the MaxCompute SQL task.
+2. In the parameter dialog box on the toolbar, select the created MaxCompute data source and click Run to run the MaxCompute SQL task.

 View results

-• Execution results are displayed in a workbook within DataWorks.
-From there, you can open the results or copy and paste the content into a local spreadsheet.
+• You can open the results in a spreadsheet or copy the content to a local file.

 Note

-Due to an adjustment in the China time zone information released by the International Organization for Standardization, you may encounter a time difference for specific periods when you run related SQL statements in DataWorks.
-The difference is 5 minutes and 52 seconds for dates and times from 1900 to 1928, and 9 seconds for dates and times before 1900.
+Due to a historical time zone adjustment for China, SQL queries in DataWorks may return results with a time offset for specific periods.
+The offset is 5 minutes and 52 seconds for dates and times from 1900 to 1928, and 9 seconds for dates and times before 1900.

-• Sort results: On the results page, click the drop-down arrow for a field, select an ascending or descending order from the Sort list, and then click OK.
+• To sort the results, click the drop-down arrow in a column header, select an ascending or descending order from the Sort list, and then click OK.

 Next steps

-• Node Publishing: To deploy a task to the production environment, click the image icon to start the publishing process.
+• Publishing a node: If you need to publish a task to the production environment for execution, click the image icon to start the publishing process.
 Nodes in the project directory are periodically scheduled only after they are published to the production environment.

-The execution order of statements that contain keywords, such as SET and USE, in a MaxCompute SQL node varies based on the DataWorks environment in which they are run.
+The execution order of statements that contain keywords, such as SET and USE, in a MaxCompute SQL node varies depending on the DataWorks environment.

-• When run in Data Studio: All keyword statements such as SET and USE in the current task code are merged and executed before all other SQL statements.
+• In Data Studio: All SET and USE statements in your code are consolidated and executed before other SQL statements.

-• In the scheduling environment: The statements are executed in the order they are written.
+• In Operation Center (for scheduling and O&M): The statements are executed in the order in which they are written.

 Assume that the following code is defined in the node.